taljuk01/learn-kubernetes-by-doing/README.md

 **[Check icons reference](#icons-reference)**

-- Supose you send a request to the kube-apiserver to start or schedule a new component (let's say a pod).
+- Suppose you send a request to the kube-apiserver to start or schedule a new component (let's say a pod).
 - After the request is validated, it will be sent to the kube-scheduler, which has a logic to decide on which specific worker node the pod should be scheduled.
-- First it will look at your request and see how much resources the pod will need, how much cpu, how much ram, etc.
+- First, it will look at your request and see how many resources the pod will need, how much CPU, how much ram, etc.
 - Then it's going to go through the worker nodes and see the available resources on each one of them and if it sees that one node is the least busy or has the most resources available it will schedule the new pod on that node.
 - An important point here is that scheduler just decides on which node a new pod will be scheduled, but the process that actually starts that pod is **kubelet**.